Goldman Sachs CEO History

 © History Oasis

-Taking over as sole senior partner after co-leading for nine years, John L. Weinberg continued expanding Goldman Sachs' investment banking prowess globally in the 1980s.
+Taking over as sole senior partner after co-leading for nine years, John L. Weinberg continued expanding Goldman Sachs' reach globally in the 1980s.

 Under Weinberg's leadership, Goldman Sachs was the lead advisor on major deals like the $650 million public offering of Rockefeller Center and became an innovator in derivatives trading.

-Though his father Sidney was still the legendary figure, John L. Weinberg drove the firm forward as markets and technology rapidly changed before passing leadership to Robert Rubin in 1990.
+John L. Weinberg drove the firm forward as markets and technology rapidly changed.

 ROBERT RUBIN